-‘Active Student’, The University of Brighton’s Volunteering programme is pleased to be continuing it’s BAME (Black, Asian & Mintority Ethnic) mentoring programme this academic year after receiving another round of funding from SLN:COP.
+‘Active Student’, The University of Brighton’s Volunteering programme is pleased to be continuing it’s BAME (Black, Asian & Mintority Ethnic) mentoring programme after receiving another round of funding from SLN:COP.
 The programme which ran last year received extremely positive feedback and helped to raise the aspirations and confidence of some 60 learners.

 Nationally there is still an attainment gap between BAME pupils and their white counterparts where BAME students are less likely to gain a first or 2:1 degree in comparison to their white peers*.
 Students from a Black Caribbean background also have the highest non-continuation rates within Higher Education of all ethnic groups.**